average-engineer/InvDynamics_Robotic_Manipulator_Euler-Lagrange_Formulation/README.md

 This formulation has a computational complexity of `O(N^4)`, thus making it computationally inefficient and unsuitable for applications like real time testinf of controller design, although, it is a highly structured algorithm.

+The validation of the dynamic model using the example of a 3 axis SCARA manipulator can be accessed from my [Projects Website](https://average-engineer.github.io/Projects-Website-Ashutosh-Mukherjee/)